About the i-Learn project

 Digital personalised learning, the future

 With i-Learn we want to lower the threshold to use educational technology in the classroom.
-Classes in primary and secondary education are very heterogeneous and present teachers with a great challenge.
+The groups of students in primary and secondary schools are increasingly heterogeneous.
+This challenges the traditional teaching techniques.
 How do you ensure that your lessons are adapted to the level of each student?
-Personalised digital learning can provide the solution.
-Thanks to digital tools, it is possible to personalise the learning track of a pupil.
+Digital personalized learning can become a solution to this problem.
+With the help of digital tools, it is possible to personalize the learning process of a student.
 As a teacher, you can adapt the content of your lessons to the level and pace of each student.

-i-Learn is a project that is developing an online portal on which educational applications are easily accessible.
-To be able to see the wood for the trees, the project also provides the necessary guidance and coaching for teachers to make optimal use of the portal in their lessons.
-And all this in co-creation with Flemish schools and teachers: together we create the tools to lift Flemish education to a higher level.
+The i-Learn project developed an online portal where educational applications are easily accessible.
+Since we strive for an easy to use portal, the project also provides the necessary guidance and coaching for teachers.
+This was realized though a process of co-creation with Flemish schools and teachers.
+Together we can bring Flemish education to the next level.

 Our heterogeneous and multicultural society presents us with many challenges.
-As one example, the composition of the classes in our schools is becoming more varied.
-This makes it increasingly difficult for teachers to use a teaching style that works for every pupil.
-Some children learn faster and need more challenges.
-One child may prefer to learn through play in a group, another may prefer to work alone or with a friend.
+This makes it increasingly difficult for teachers to use a teaching style that works for every student.
+Some children learn faster and need more challenges than others.
+One child may prefer to learn through play or in a group, another may prefer to work alone or with a friend.

-Technology can help to cater for the different preferences and potential of each learner.
-For example, personalised digital learning allows for differentiation, challenging pupils and increasing their engagement.
-It can also give teachers a quicker insight into the learning processes of pupils and thus help them identify pupils at risk of dropping out.
+Technology can help to cater to the different preferences and needs of each learner.
+Digital personalised learning allows for differentiation, challenging students and increasing their engagement.
+It can also give teachers a quicker insight into the learning processes of students and thus help them identify students with a risk of dropping out.

-Personalised learning for each child is internationally recognised as the future of education.
-The importance of personalised learning was already underlined by the European Commission in 2011.
+Personalised learning for each child is internationally recognised as an important element in the future of education.
+The importance of personalised learning has been emphasized by the European Commission in 2011.
 In recent years, several initiatives have emerged around personalisation.
 In Flemish education, however, the possibilities of digital tools are underused.

 What do we provide?

-Specifically, we envisage an online portal, i-Learn MyWay, where software providers can plug in their digital applications for personalised learning.
-The portal with applications is made available free of charge to all Flemish primary and secondary schools for the duration of the project.
+Specifically, i-Learn created an online portal: i-Learn MyWay, where software providers plug in their digital applications for personalised learning.
+The portal with applications is made available free of charge to all Flemish primary and secondary schools during the time span of the project.

 Approach & timing

-In order to be able to map out the educational technology needs and wishes, our programme team first of all conducted a literature study and a market analysis of what solutions exist at home and abroad.
-They also held focus discussions with educational actors.
+To map out the existing needs and wishes regarding educational technology, our program team conducted a literature study and a market analysis of what solutions existed at home and abroad.
+They also organised group discussions with educational actors.
 What digital learning environments do schools need?
 What technological and didactic characteristics do they need to have?

-By means of market surveys, we mapped out the opinions of experts in the field (educational software developers, training providers, guidance services, etc.).
-This enables us to make the right choices, so in the further implementation of the programme we can develop or purchase technology that meets the needs and possibilities of the educational field.
+By means of market surveys, the team mapped out the opinions of experts in the field (educational software developers, training providers, guidance services, etc.).
+In the further implementation of the program the team developed or purchased technology that met these needs.

 Through public tenders, we searched for the right partners for the development of the portal, the guidance of schools and teachers, and educational applications.
-Thanks to the input and feedback from the pilot schools and our co-pilots, we are shaping the i-Learn portal.
-Disclaimer: Users of the i-Learn website and tools are not obliged to provide feedback, but in case they do, this feedback is deemed to belong to the i-Learn partners who may use it freely and at their own discretion.
+Thanks to the input and feedback from the pilot schools and our co-pilots, we shaped the i-Learn portal.
+Disclaimer: Users of the i-Learn portal and tools are not obliged to provide feedback, but in case they do, this feedback is deemed to belong to the i-Learn partners who may use it freely and at their own discretion.